NNPDF/pineappl/docs/cli-tutorial.md

 initial-state hadrons are the same; this is an optimization step, also to keep the size of the grid files small.

-All remaining lumis are the ones with a gluon (in this case denoted with `0`) or with a photon, `22`.
+All remaining lumis are the ones with a gluon, `21`, or with a photon, `22`.

 ## `pineappl orders`: What's the size of each perturbative order?